mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 I'm using a [managed switch and VLANs](/notes/debugging-vlans-tp-link/) for the first time.
 At first, I found VLANs too cumbersome and hard to debug.
 Now that I've got the basics, I enjoy them and want to make VLANs for everything.

-I'm working on a longer writeup about how I chose all the components and what mistakes I made, so stay tuned.
+I'm working on a longer write-up about how I chose all the components and what mistakes I made, so stay tuned.

 ### Learning Nix